SoftUni-Internal/interactive-content/EN/01-Introduction-To-Databases/02-Database-Engine.md

 We have distributed client-server when the client is on one computer and the server and database are on another.
 It is simply referred to as the client-server model.

-The connection between client and the server is done over **TCP/IP** - Transmission Control Protocol/Internet Protocol.
+The connection between the client and the server is done over **TCP/IP** - Transmission Control Protocol/Internet Protocol.

-TCP is responsable for transfering data in small packges and the IP is responsable for sending data from one IP address to another.
+TCP is responsible for transferring data in small packages and the IP is responsible for sending data from one IP address to another.

 Here are some of the default ports used by databases: